nikitos1550/hi3519v101_go/README.md

 Ip address of the remote facility is 213.141.129.12.
 You can ssh via 2223 port or establish vpn with facility network and ssh 192.168.10.2.

+Http and https are also available on 213.141.129.12, basic auth login/pass is test/hisilicon123.

-More about facility structure you can read in corresponding [readme file](./facility).
+More about facility structure and features you can read in corresponding [readme file](./facility).

 ### Deploy development enviroiment
 After you logged into ssh, you should clone repo and prepare it: